waltsheppard/authapp1/README.md

    ```bash
    amplify add auth
    ```
    - Select **Walkthrough all the auth configurations** so you can set email + phone sign-in and update password policy/MFA as needed.
-The custom attributes will be added in the console after the initial push.

 3. Deploy the baseline backend:
    ```bash